-When children learn to talk they pay attention to the meaning of the words they hear and say.
-They do not pay attention to the sounds in words.
-This is because speech is a continuous stream of ever changing sound and the rate of change in a normal conversation is too fast to take notice of any specific sounds within the words.
+When children learn to talk, they pay attention to the meaning of the words they hear and say.
+They do not pay attention to the sounds within words.
+This is because human speech is a continuous stream of ever changing sound and the rate of change in a normal conversation is too fast to take notice of the specific sounds within the words.

-When the inventors of alphabetic writing decided to make symbols to correspond to sounds, they had to do two things: invent the symbols and identify the sounds.
+When the inventors of alphabetic writing decided to use symbols to correspond to sounds, (as opposed to symbols corresponding to the meaning of words) they had to do two things: invent the symbols and identify the sounds.

 This relates to children listening and speaking in such a way that they learn to identify the sounds in the words they hear and say.
 There are no books for this phase.

 Phonic Phase 2:

 Children are taught to identify the 19 most frequently used letters of the alphabet and one sound for each.
 This means that they learn the letter symbols and one corresponding sound for the small (lower case) letters a, b, c, d, e, f, g, h, i, k, l, m, n, o, p, r, s, t, u.

 They also taught to write the capital (upper case) letters A, B, C, D, E, F, G, H, I, K, L, M, N, O, P, R, S, T, U and that the sound of each capital (upper case) letter is the same as the sound of each small (lower case) letters.
 (We pronounce the symbols 'cat' and 'CAT' in the same way, whether they are written in lower case or upper case symbols.)